STAT 372: Mathematical Statistics

 The final exam is worth 35%.

 Assignments: All assignments are to be submitted on Canvas.
 You may scan handwritten solutions or write up solutions in LaTeX (preferred).
 If you choose to write up your solutions by hand please make sure that they are legible.
 For coding questions please submit relevant code chunks and output as part of your solution, while also including your raw code in a separate file.
-Assignments are meant to be completed individually without the assistance from your peers or generative AI models.
+Assignments are meant to be completed individually without the assistance from your peers or large language models.

 Resources: